segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

     aws iam create-policy --policy-name segment-s3-putobject --policy-document file://iam-policy.json --description "Allow Segment to PutObject into S3 destination bucket"
     ```

 6. A successful output has the following format.
-Take note of the `Arn,` as you'll need it in the next step.
+Take note of the `Arn`, as you'll need it in the next step.

     ``` json
     {